Readability Formulas

 These examples illustrate this point:

-Adverb Reduction: Adverbs often modify verbs but can be redundant or weak.
-For instance, you can shorten the sentence “She smiled happily” to “She smiled.”
-The adverb ‘happily’ not needed as ‘smiled’ already conveys happiness.
+Adverb Reduction: Adverbs modify verbs but can be redundant or weak.
+For example, you can shorten the sentence “She smiled happily” to “She smiled.”
+The adverb ‘happily‘ is not needed as ‘smiled’ already conveys happiness.

-Adjective Removal: Excessive adjectives can clutter a sentence without adding substance.
+Adjective Removal: Too many adjectives can clutter a sentence without adding substance.
 For example, you can simplify “The big, scary, hairy spider” to “The spider.”
 Unless the size, scariness, or hairiness of the spider is relevant, you can omit these adjectives.

 Reducing Redundancies: You can shorten phrases that repeat the same idea.
 For example, “12 midnight” can be “midnight,” as midnight inherently means 12 AM.